capuwu/capus-rp-chat/README.md

 Commands: /me /showid

-How to install?
+How to install

-Download capus-rp-chat
+    Download capus-rp-chat;
-Place capus-rp-chat in resource folder.
+    Drag and drop it in your FiveM servers resources folder;
-Add star capus-rp-chat in server.cfg
+    Add start capus-rp-chat to you server.cfg.
-Done.

 Credits: